21522173huy/pytorch-cifar100/README.md

 Practicing CNNs on Chinese characters dataset

 ## Description
-- For homework 1, i used basic resnet152 from pytorch
+- For homework 1, I used basic resnet152 from pytorch
-- For homwork 2, i modified the final layer, classifier layer, into MLP layer and MoE layer
+- For homwork 2, I modified the final layer, classifier layer, into MLP layer and MoE layer
+- For homework 3, I used pretrained weight from two previous homework to obtain the task

 ## Requirements
 - python 3.11